wrist mechanics online course featured image

 2. Measure Your Wrist Extension Throughout The Swing

-- From the top of the backswing to impact extension is eliminated.
+• From the top down to impact, that extension is reduced.

-- At impact, the lead wrist is flat or in a flexed position.
+• At impact, the lead wrist is flat or slightly flexed.

 3. Check Your Ball Position